DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

         - the attacker can then use horizontal privilege escalation techniques to access other computers in the network
         - this horizontal privilege escalation throughout the network is AKA 📝lateral movement
         - Disabling unused ports and services and sanitizing user inputs both address threats that are most frequently associated with vertical privilege escalation attacks.
-- **Service Accounts**: When a software is installed on a computer, it may require privileged access to run and access other resources (systems/data).
+- ✴️**Service Accounts**: When a software is installed on a computer, it may require privileged access to run and access other resources (systems/data).
 Service accounts are a low level adminsitrative accounts without human intervention.
    - it is an account used to run an application
    - In the cloud, it is often called service principle.
    - In the cloud, similar concepts exists for clud resources such as VMs, that provides an identity for that resource to access other resources.
 In Azure (_Managed Identity_), in AWS (_Service Roles_), in Google cloud (_Service Account Identity_).
    - Least privilege and life cycle managment are all equally important for service accounts.
    - The most important step in securing service accounts is to ensure that they have only the rights that are absolutely needed to accomplish the task they are designed for.
-Disabling interactive logins is important as well
+Disabling interactive logins is important as well.
+   - Service accounts are commonly set to not have expiring passwords to prevent service outages.
+Organizations may choose to rotate passwords on a regular basis using automation tools as part of their password management strategy to help avoid issues with exposed or compromised service passwords.
 [5.6](#5.6) Implement authentication systems (OSG-9 Chpt 14)
 - 5.6.1 OpenID Connect (OIDC) / Open Authorization (Oauth)
     - ❄️**OAuth 2.0** authorization framework enables third-party apps to obtain limited access to an HTTP service, either on behalf of a resource owner (by orchestrating an approval interaction), or by allowing third-party applications to obtain access on its own behalf